Drosaca/politicsbot/README.md

 # politicsbot

-A bot to watch the ads on Politics&War
+A bot to watch the ads.

 ## Getting started